Neapolitan pastiera Authentic Italian recipes

 - - If you have no time use ready-to-cook short pastry.

-Someone replaces ricotta with pastry cream. (link to traditional recipe below!)
+someone replaces ricotta with pastry cream. (link to traditional recipe below!)

-Some people use wheat, rice and barley in the stuffing.
+some people use wheat, rice and barley in the stuffing.

 - - The Neapolitan pastiera was the typical cake of spring and especially Easter.
 The fact is, however, that in the Naples area and all over Italy pastiera is prepared and eaten almost all year round.